HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/retry_handler.md

    systemctl restart cxi_rh@cxi0
    ```

-These steps must be repeated for each `cxi_rh` instance (e.g. cxi1, cxi2, etc.).
+Repeat these steps for each `cxi_rh` instance (for example cxi1, cxi2, and so on).

 _**Method 2: Modify Service File Directly**_

-This method only requires changing one file as all the `cxi_rh` instances should refer to the same service file.
+This method only requires changing one file as all the `cxi_rh` instances must refer to the same service file.
 The typical path to the service file is:

 ```screen
 /usr/lib/systemd/system/cxi_rh@.service
 ```

-1. In the service file, edit the "LogLevelMax" line to the desired level.
-For example to use the log level _SD_NOTICE_(5):
+1. Set the "LogLevelMax" line in the service file to the desired level.
+   For example to use the log level `_LOG_NOTICE_(5)`:

    ```screen
    LogLevelMax=5
    ```

-2. Since the service file of a running unit was modified, the following command must be executed.
+2. Reload `systemd` after modifying the service file of a running unit.

    ```screen
    systemctl daemon-reload
    ```

-3. Restart the retry handler(s):
+3. Restart one or more retry handlers.

    ```screen
    systemctl restart cxi_rh@cxi1